 BME Leadership Network

-The BME Leaders Network was set up by the NHS Confederation in March 2019.
+The BME Leadership Network was set up by the NHS Confederation in March 2019.
 The network exists to strengthen the voice of black and minority ethnic (BME) leaders in England and to support health and care organisations to meet the needs of all communities.
 It meets quarterly and seeks to:

-- Improve understanding of equality, diversity and inclusion and publish the benefits to help deliver better care for all.
+- improve understanding of equality, diversity and inclusion and publish the benefits to help deliver better care for all

-- Improve and sustain the number of BME leaders working in the NHS.
+- improve and sustain the number of BME leaders working in the NHS

-- Profile the diverse range of BME leaders delivering solutions across the health and care system.
+- profile the diverse range of BME leaders delivering solutions across the health and care system.

+The network is open to both NHS BME leaders and allies.
 Learn more about the BME Leadership Network and how to join.

 NHS Race and Health Observatory

 The NHS Race and Health Observatory are an independent expert body, established by the NHS to examine the health inequalities experienced by black and minority ethnic communities in England.
 They work as a proactive investigator by actioning and insight, providing evidence-based health policy recommendations, and facilitating long-term transformational change across health and care.